ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

 # Project Overview

 This repository is part of a case study that compares different orchestration tools, specifically Azure Kubernetes Service (AKS) and K3S.
-The study aims to provide a detailed guide for deploying infrastructure, application services, and system services in both AKS and K3S Kubernetes clusters.
+The study provides a detailed guide for deploying infrastructure, application services, and system services in both AKS and K3S Kubernetes clusters.

 The primary objective is to orchestrate a medium-complexity microservices application (consisting of 15 microservices) and evaluate the performance, cost-effectiveness, and ease of use of these orchestration tools.

 In this repository, you can find:
 - **Key factors** to consider when selecting an orchestration system.